Introduction to Your Rights and Protections

 Information about why something is not covered and what you can do about it

 If a medical service or Part D drug is not covered for you, or if your coverage is restricted in some way, you can ask us for a written explanation.
 You have the right to this explanation even if you received the medical service or drug from an out-of-network provider or pharmacy.

-If you want to ask our plan to pay our share of a bill you have received for medical care or a Part D prescription drug, see the Chapter in your EOC.
+If you want to ask our plan to pay our share of a bill you have received for medical care or a Part D prescription drug, see Chapter 7 in your EOC.

 The Plan is always looking for ways to give our members the best care possible.
 We do this by reviewing new technology, which could be for medical procedures, drugs, or devices.
 To be considered, the new technology must meet strict government rules.
 Our Medical Staff research these new treatments through review of the latest scientific articles and by talking with specialists in that area.
 If approved, the new technology is added as a covered service.

 You have the right to know your treatment options and participate in decisions about your health care

 You have the right to get full information from your doctors and other health care providers when you go for medical care.
 Your providers must explain your medical condition and your treatment choices in a way that you can understand.